 Education on the World Stage (20 credits)

 The module examines the extent and impact of cultures and policies on educational practices in Europe and international contexts.
-Issues such as education structures, policy and practice will be discussed within the context of the key concepts of nationalism, internationalism, globalisation and internationalisation.
-The consideration of educational principles such as cooperation, collaboration, mutuality, tolerance and peace will be explored in juxtaposition to global issues such as poverty, exclusion, ignorance, oppression and war.
-Critical comparative education elements will be integrated into the study where appropriate, using a range of perspectives to challenge attitudes and perceptions.
+Issues surrounding education structures, policy and practice are discussed within the context of the key concepts of nationalism, globalisation and internationalisation.
+International comparative elements are integrated into the course, using a range of perspectives to challenge attitudes and perceptions.

 We continually review and where appropriate, revise the range of modules on offer to reflect changes in the subject and ensure the best student experience.
 We will inform applicants of any changes to the course structure before enrolment.